If you find something useful,

 MidiXLate router details.

-The MidiXLate router is a true router, meaning every midi packet is inspected and 'routed' to it's intended destination(s).
+The MidiXLate router is a true router, meaning every Midi packet is inspected and 'routed' to it's intended destination(s).

-Routing Midi data greatly reduces Midi network traffic, eliminating a flood of extraneous midi network data.
+Routing Midi data greatly reduces Midi network traffic, eliminating a flood of extraneous Midi network data.

 Excessive Midi note data and Midi 'active sensing' commands can easily increase Midi network latency, killing a Midi network's efficiency.

-With Midi routing, the sending and receiving midi devices are now much simpler to configure because the midi data received at a midi device
+With Midi routing, the sending and receiving Midi devices are now much simpler to configure because the Midi data received at a Midi device

-is guaranteed to be intended solely for that midi device.
+is guaranteed to be intended solely for that Midi device.

 For the average home user with only a few Midi devices, a Midi router may not add much value.
 A Midi hub is the right option.

-For a performing group (or sophisticated home studio) with a large number of midi devices and complicated midi network,
+For a performing group (or sophisticated home studio) with a large number of Midi devices and complicated Midi network,

 the MidiXLate router can be a life saver.